Elevated Heart Rate After Exercise? Here’s Why + What To Do About It

 Therefore, if you’re in poor shape, it’s common to have a high heart rate after exercise, and you will also likely see that your elevated heart rate is prolonged.

-Although doing high-intensity cardio workouts is a great way to strengthen your heart and lungs and improve your cardiovascular health fitness, oftentimes, beginners jump into a fitness routine or take on workouts that are a bit too ambitious or vigorous for your current fitness level.
+Although high-intensity cardio workouts are a great way to strengthen your heart and lungs and improve your cardiovascular health, beginners often jump into a fitness routine or take on workouts that are a bit too ambitious or vigorous for their current fitness level.

 If you are new to working out or returning to a fitness routine after extended time off, consider dropping the intensity of your workouts a notch or two until your fitness progresses.